christiangil/StellarSpectraObservationFitting.jl/README.md

 # Documentation

-For more details and options, see the [documentation](https://christiangil.github.io/StellarSpectraObservationFitting.jl) (available soon)
+For more details and options, see the [documentation](https://christiangil.github.io/StellarSpectraObservationFitting.jl)

 # Installation